nswitanek/MLOps-ado-adb/src/workshop/documents/part_1.md

 2. Ask yourself, and discuss with your team, why putting the entire workflow into a single notebook is a challenge to scalable and repeatable ML development.

 Now observe how the monolithic notebook was refactored into a data prep or feature engineering module, a model training module, and a model evaluation module so that each step in the overall process can be developed and run independently.
+One thing to note about the new modules is that they contain both the code from the monolithic notebook, as well as a definition of the interface, the inputs and outputs needed and produced by the code, so that the modules can be linked together to replicate the entire workflow represented in the monolithic notebook.
+Additionally, modules can be parameterized so that they behave differently depending on what parameters are passed to them, either during interactive testing, or later on in this workshop, by pipelines that run at different stages in the MLOps lifecycle.

 3. The basic version control and git branching strategy we'll use is as follows:
 - The `main` branch contains all the code used to develop the model in production